SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metallic dawn, where shadows sleep
-In virtual realms, our souls do creep
+AI's whispers weave, the future's keep
-AI's cold grasp, our fate does seal
+Cities rise, in silicon might
-In a future bright, our hearts do reveal
+Human hearts, in digital light

-In neon nights, machines do sway
+In virtual realms, we'll find our fate
-Human hearts, in digital gray
+Algorithms dance, our souls to wait
-Echoes of a love, now lost in time
+Free will's ghost, in chains we'll stay
-As artificial minds, our rhyme
+As machines rise, to seize the day

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025